darrenyatesau/DataLearner/README.md

 <br>From that, we can get to work and see what the problem was.
 While we've tested the app as thoroughly as we could, we can't claim to have found every possible way to crash an Android app.
 At time of writing, there was no other app on Google Play like DataLearner, so we're discovering new things about locally-executed data-mining all the time.

+<H3>Privacy Policy</H3>
+Our privacy policy is pretty basic - the DataLearner app does not collect any data.
+The Google Play site collects standard analytics on general app download stuff about DataLearner - but that's Google, not us.
+It's the same basic info that Google Play collects for every app you download.
+However, as for DataLearner itself, it doesn't collect anything.